What is in this leaflet

 - multiple myeloma (cancer of the bone marrow)

-- mantle cell lymphoma (a type of cancer affecting the lymph nodes).
+- mantle cell lymphoma (a type of cancer affecting the lymph nodes)

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.

-This medicine is available only with a doctor's prescription.
+This medicine is not addictive and is available only with a doctor's prescription.

-Tell your doctor if you have or have had any medical conditions, especially the following:
+Tell your doctor if you have or have had any of the following medical conditions:

 - a history of fainting, dizziness or light-headedness